muhiddinjv/udacity/d-build-tools/lessons/c-sass/README.md

 $theme-spacing: 25px;
 ```

-Benefits of Sass
-- maker shorter stylesheets by using terser syntax
-- help us write more reusable styles
-- give us more flexibility in the way we apply styles

 Which sass concept we covered would you use most to style all states of a tooltip on our site? ampersand!

 ## (&)Ampersand